Bardiches/Osrs-Wrapper/README.md

 1. Addition of utility functions for doing things like flattening player hiscore entries into an array rather than map
 2. `getRanks` currently also retrieves ranks slightly outside of the desired range
-3. Travis integration
-4. Integration tests to check if schemas are changed
+3. Integration tests to check if schemas are changed